 Can I get our of bed?

 Yes, of course, please get out of bed to eat, stretch, use the restroom, etc. Have fun incorporating the SLEEP IN theme into your weekend in a way that makes sense for you, your health and your family’s schedule.
 This is supposed to be a fun opportunity to reflect on sleep, not a health hazard or prison sentence.

-On the weekend of March 9-11, 2018, Project Sleep invites you to join the fourth annual international Sleep In (#SleepIn2018) to raise awareness about sleep health and sleep disorders to celebrate Suddenly Sleep Saturday/Narcolepsy Day and to kick off National Sleep Awareness Week.
-Challenge yourself to stay in bed for 12-48 hours and ask your friends and family to sponsor your Sleep In to benefit Project Sleep.
+On the weekend of March 8-10, 2019, Project Sleep invites you to join the fifth annual international Sleep In (#SleepIn2019) to raise awareness about sleep health and sleep disorders to celebrate Suddenly Sleep Saturday/Narcolepsy Day and to kick off National Sleep Awareness Week.
+Challenge yourself to stay in bed for 12 – 48 hours and ask your friends and family to sponsor your Sleep In to benefit Project Sleep.

 The Sleep In 2019 is an international awareness and fundraising event of Project Sleep, a 501(c)(3) non-profit organization.
 By inviting participants to stay in bed, the Sleep In 2019 offers a relaxing and restorative alternative to events that require participants to expend energy to participate.
 Connecting people via twitter and video chats, the Sleep In 2019 aims to empower sleep advocates across the globe.

 Are you sleep-walking through life?
 Nearly 70 percent of adults report insufficient sleep or rest at least once a month and nearly 70 percent of high school adolescents sleep less than the recommended 8-9 hours a night.
 An estimated 50 to 70 million Americans chronically suffer from a sleep or circadian disorder.